-Toyota Division Group Vice President and General Manager Bill Fay and Lexus Group Vice President and General Manager Jeff Bracken review October 2013 sales.
+Toyota Division Group Vice President and General Manager Bill Fay and Lexus Vice President of Sales and Dealer Development Steve Hearne review September 2014 sales.

 TORRANCE, Calif.
 (October 1, 2014)

 TORRANCE, Calif.
 (October 1, 2014) – Toyota, Scion and Lexus today reported total September 2014 sales results of 167,279 units, a decrease of 2.5 percent from September 2013 on a daily selling rate (DSR).
 On a raw-volume basis, unadjusted for 24 selling days in September 2014 versus 23 selling days in September 2013, sales increased 1.7 percent from year-ago month.